 If you and your spouse are in the middle of a divorce, you should not hesitate to seek skilled legal guidance to help you navigate this often complex process.
 At Galmiche Law Firm, P.C. in Chesterfield, our knowledgeable divorce attorney is dedicated to helping clients dissolve their marriage while protecting their interests.
-Backed by over three decades of legal experience, you can rest assured that your case will be in good hands with us.
+Backed by 35 years of legal experience, you can rest assured that your case will be in good hands with us.

 Get started on your divorce case today and contact our law office at (636) 552-4841 to schedule a consultation and learn more about your legal options.